 If you’re ever stumped for a place to eat, both day or night, simply head into these neighborhoods and you won’t be disappointed.
 Try some of the street vendors, you won’t be disappointed.
 After dark, most cluster around Avenida de los Insurgentes.

 Coyoacan is by far my favorite neighborhood in Mexico City and one that cannot be missed.
 It has amazing street food, my favorite cafes, beautiful museums, and really hip craft beer and mezcal bars.

 Things not to miss: The Frida Kahlo Museum, Leon Trotsky Museum (particularly interesting if you want to learn more about Mexican history as well as more about Frida and Diego), Mercado Artesenal Mexicano, tostadas at Mercado Coyoacan and fried quesadillas at Mercado de Antojitos.

-It feels a world away from central Mexico City.
+It feels like a world away from downtown Mexico City.
 The streets are cobbled, lined with trees, and full of historic churches and homes.

 Read: What to Do in Coyoacan

 If you’re interested in learning more about the legendary Frida Kahlo (you will be after seeing her all over the city), start your day at La Casa Azul, the blue house.
 This is where Frida Kahlo was born and raised (and even died!) and is now a museum commemorating her life.

 You can see things that used to belong to her – jewelry, clothing, artwork.
 There is also a collection of prehispanic art on display.
 Book your tickets online before you arrive so that you can skip the line.